ansys/pyensight/doc/source/calc_functions.rst

 This scalar creates a massed-particle per element scalar variable for each of the parent parts of the massed-particle traces.
-This per element variable is the mass of the particle times the sum of the number of times each element is exited by a mass-particle trace.
+This per element variable is the mass of the particle multiplied by the sum of the number of times each element is exited by a mass-particle trace.
 See Particle-Mass Scalar on Boundaries.